Apidog Docs

 When calling specified methods in jar packages, the return value of the called method will be used as the final return value.

-Throwing errors#
+Throwing Errors#

 Throwing errors can fail the current task and stop execution.
 For example: